 Odia Kane (CLAS ’19) is a senior Honors student from New Haven, Connecticut with origins from Guinea, West Africa.
 She studies Cognitive Science, Political Science, and Public Health, and through these disciplines, aspires to be a politician.
 During her time at UConn, she was a Rowe Scholar, a New England Scholar, and served two terms on the Executive Boards of Sisters Inspiring Sisters and the African Students’ Association.
 When she is not in class or clubs, she works as a third-year tutor at the University Writing Center.
 Over the summers, she has interned at the non-profit New Haven Promise, participated in the Summer Health Professions Education Program, and worked as a research intern at the Yale Center for Emotional Intelligence.
 Odia plans to dedicate her life’s work to uplifting and protecting vulnerable populations.
 She is nominated for the Marshall Scholarship.

 Jessica Weaver (CLAS ’19) is a senior Honors student from Newington, Connecticut studying Political Science, Human Rights, and Business.
 A Babbidge Scholar and Phi Beta Kappa inductee, Jessica is nominated for the Marshall and Rhodes scholarships.
 Jessica is dedicated to creating avenues for women to gain more representation in both the economy and political sphere.
 She has interned for Congressman John Larson as part of the UConn Honors Congressional Internship as well as at the Connecticut State Treasurer’s Office where she worked on UN Principle of Responsible Investment reports and helped create financial literacy initiatives for the State.
-Her internships inspired her to create policy change regarding financial literacy and led her to create a petition to institute financial literacy courses in all public higher education institutions in Connecticut.
+Her internships inspired her to create policy change regarding financial literacy and led her to create a petition to institute financial literacy courses in all public higher education institutions and secondary schools in Connecticut.
 She currently serves as President of Partners in Health Engage, where she has lobbied members of Congress to increase global health funding with a particular focus on maternal and child health.
 Jessica served as an Alan R. Bennett Research Assistant in the political science department, and is currently researching how female representation impacts the legislative success of women’s issues legislation in state legislatures for her honors thesis.
 In the future, she plans to pursue a JD/PhD and work to empower female representation in organizations like the UN Women.

 To learn more about these and other nationally-competitive scholarship and fellowship opportunities, visit the Office of National Scholarships & Fellowships and click “Talk to an Advisor.”